 Wrap Up

 This Einkorn Bread Recipe is perfect for those with gluten sensitivities or who are looking for a healthier alternative to white bread or processed store-bought bread.
 The benefits of Einkorn flour include being more nutritious and easier to digest than modern wheat varieties.
-Give this recipe a try today and let us know how it turned out in the comments below!
+Try this recipe today, and let us know how it turned out in the comments below!
 Trust us – there’s no going back after that!

 As always, we’re here to help.